 Our personal water usage is quite high here in the states.
-According to USGS, we use 80 to 100 gallons per person on a daily basis!
+According to USGS, we use on average 80 to 100 gallons per person on a daily basis!

-Many of those gallons are wasted by running the water just waiting for it to get hot.
-Nothing like watching fresh potable water run down the drain; for me, it’s a frustrating experience!
+Many of those gallons are wasted by running water waiting for it to get hot.
+Nothing beats watching fresh potable water run straight down the drain.

-Not only do these special pumps drastically reduce the wait time and waste of waiting for hot water, but it also gives you a bit more hot water as the heated water is circulated in the pipe.
+These special pumps drastically reduce the wait time and waste of waiting for hot water.

 Let’s get into it!